TWGreen/Cypress-Automation-Framework/README.md

 # Cypress-Automation-Framework
-Common Examples Cypress Automation Framework
+Common Examples of Testing in a Cypress Automation Framework

+First test is in puppiestest.spec.js